SourojitGhosh/unseen-lab/join.md

   <b style="font-family: 'Oswald', sans-serif; line-height: 1.6; color: #4B9CD3 !important;">Non-UNC Students: </b> I am not currently accepting non-UNC students into the lab, except through university-specific channels, such as REUs.
 If you are interested in pursuing one-off research projects with me as a non-UNC student, please reach out with the email subject line "[Research Collaboration: non-UNC student]: your name" and describe your research idea and why you are interested in working with me on this.
 Please note that I will likely be slow to respond, if at all, as I will be highly selective in this regard.
 </p>

-<h2 id = "active" style="color: #4B9CD3 !important; -webkit-text-fill-color: #4B9CD3 !important; font-family: 'Oswald', sans-serif !important; font-weight: 700 !important; display: inline-block;">Currently Active Postings</h2>
+<h1 id = "active" style="color: #4B9CD3 !important; -webkit-text-fill-color: #4B9CD3 !important; font-family: 'Oswald', sans-serif !important; font-weight: 700 !important; display: inline-block;">Currently Active Postings</h1>

 <p>
   I am looking for up to 5 undergraduate researchers, in junior standing or above, interested in studying the impact of AI systems upon historically marginalized populations.
-The study will involve qualitative research methods, and students are required to have experience designing/conducting/analyzing interviews, even if only in the context of classes they have taken.
-Students will be expected to commit about 5 hours a week, on average and outside of group meetings, between the time of onboarding and the end of the academic year
+The study will involve qualitative research methods, and students are required to have experience designing, conducting, and analyzing interviews, even if only in the context of classes they have taken.
+Students will be expected to commit about 5 hours a week, on average and outside of group meetings, between the time of onboarding and the end of the academic year.

   To apply, please email me with the subject line "[Responding to Active Posting]: your name" to indicate your interest.
 Attach your CV/transcript, highlighting where you have the required experience, and briefly mention why you are interested in this work.
 Applications close on September 18, 2026.
 </p>